roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/quick-start-guide/power-on-the-gateway.md

 First and foremost, screw on the antenna to the SMA connector back panel of the RAK7258 Micro Gateway

-:::warning
+:::warning ⚠️ WARNING
-:warning: Do not power the device if the LoRa Antenna port has been left open to avoid potential damage in the RAK7258 Micro Gateway.
+ Do not power the device if the LoRa Antenna port has been left open to avoid potential damage in the RAK7258 Micro Gateway.
 :::

-2.**Power** the Gateway **ON**
+2. **Power** the Gateway **ON**

 It is recommended to use the **12V DC adapter** that comes with the RAK7258 Micro Gateway.
 Optionally, you can use your own **PoE cable** and **injector** since the device supports PoE.